 The Board recognises that the long-term success of the Group is reliant upon the efforts of the employees of the Group and its contractors and suppliers.
 We continuously engage with our stakeholders ranging from customers, investors, international development banks, governments, not for profit organisations and academia, to identify and address issues of materiality and to gather feedback from each of them.
 The Board ensures that all key relationships are the responsibility of, or are closely supervised by, one of the Directors.

 Woodbois is in a unique position to bring vital positive impact to Africa’s economic transformation, social development and environmental management through our operations.
 In this regard we have set out to align our sustainability strategy with the United Nations Sustainable Development Goals (SDGs) which provide a vision for ending poverty, hunger, inequality and protecting the earth’s natural resources.

 4. Embed effective risk management, considering both opportunities and threats, throughout the organisation

-The business of agriculture, forestry and timber trading involves a high degree of risk, in addition to technical, political and regulatory risk; the Group is exposed to weather,nutrient and pest risks.
+The business of forestry and timber trading involves a high degree of risk, in addition to technical, political and regulatory risk; the Group is exposed to weather, nutrient and pest risks.
 Furthermore, the Group is exposed to a number of financial risks which the Board seeks to minimise by adopting a prudent approach which is consistent with the corporate objectives of the Group.
-Our approach to these risk factors is set out on pages 15 to 16 of the Financial Statements for the year ended 31 December 2018.
+Our approach to these risk factors is set out in the Financial Statements for the year ended 31 December 2019.